MathieuAudibert/Conteneurisation-Orchestration/README.md

 source venv/bin/activate
 ```

-Then, you can install dependancies w/ `pip install -r requirements.txt`
+Then, you can install dependancies w/ `pip install -e .`

 You're all set !